diwa-hack/nn_library/README.md

 # nn_library
-just a library to implement a basic neural network
+Just a library to implement a basic neural network
+I have implemeted a basic backpropagation or rather than backpropagation it is just differentitation.
+Made a basic neural network.